 The great college football schism is coming, and it will fracture college football in a way that will shake the very sport and institution of college athletics to its foundation.
 This is something that isn’t going to happen overnight and it will take years to develop — probably anywhere between five to 15 years.
 It will leave the sport divided into two distinct groups, the Semi-Professionals and the Traditionalists.
+Mr. FishDuck took time away from checking out cheap college football tickets to discuss this important topic with me.

 The Semi-Professionals will be the schools who have the most backing from large alumni bases and are the biggest names in college football.
 Those would be the traditional blue bloods, for the most part.
 These are the schools we all associate right now with a large financial backing and who are already major players in NIL.